khintz/mlwm-deployment/README.md

 `<bbox>` is a string that contains the coordinates of the bounding box in the format `w<lon_min>_s<lat_min>_e<lon_max>_n<lat_max>`.

 `<resolution>` is a string that contains the resolution of the model in the format `dx<lon_resolution><unit>_dy<lat_resolution><unit>`.

+## Building inference images
+Inference are build during the GitHub Actions workflow.
+The workflow is triggered on every push to the `main` branch.
+The workflow builds the inference images and pushes them to the ghcr.io registry.